Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: Decoupled potential integral equation

 Instead of solving for the physical quantities, current and charge, one can instead indirectly solve for the vector and scalar potentials themselves.
 Such an approach leads to the decoupled potential integral equation (DPIE), originally introduced in~\cite{DPIE} to address the ubiquitous problem of topological low-frequency breakdown endemic in almost all integral formulations for electromagnetic scattering.
 The DPIE approach is based on considering two uncoupled boundary value problems: one for the scalar potential, and one for the vector potential.
 Trivially, both potentials satisfy the homogeneous Helmholtz equation (due to the choice of Lorenz gauge).
 For the scalar problem, consider the boundary value problem:

-where~$V_{j}$ is an unknown constant (voltage) assigned to component~$j$.
+where~$V$ is an unknown constant (voltage).
 And similarly, for the vector potential, consider the boundary value problem:

-where, as above,~$v_{j}$ is an unknown constant assigned to component~$j$.
-See~\cite{DPIE} for a thorough discussion of the role that these constants play in the representation of the fields.
+where, as above,~$v$ is an unknown constant.
+These boundary value problems naturally extend to the case where~$\Omega$ is composed of multiple disjoint components.
+See~\cite{DPIE} for a thorough discussion of the role that the constants~$V$ and~$v$ play in the representation of the fields.
 Each of these boundary value problems can be solved by means of a second-kind integral equation using the following representations for the scattered scalar and vector potentials:

 where we require that~$\alpha>0$ (but can be chosen freely), and where